 Ah the beet – a hard and fibrous veggie that will stain your hands and tastes of the earth in which it grows.
 People either love 'em or hate 'em, but one thing is for sure, it’s a one-of-kind veggie!

 When it comes to preparing beets, there are two options for slicing, along with a few different knives to choose from.
 If you plan on cutting into raw beets, you need a good chef’s knife to get through these tough veggies with ease.
 Whether you reach for a Western or Japanese chef knife, either will do – although the Santoku knife may be best if your recipe calls for thinly sliced beets to be roasted, like this recipe.

 Knife Knowledge 101: Top Uses for a Santoku Knife

 Your other option for slicing through this tough veggie is one that is quite common in most restaurants and involves cooking before prepping.
 Whether roasting or boiling, this method is ideal if you want to use cooked and chopped beets in a recipe as you can easily peel them using a paring knife.
 Once peeled, the beets are no longer a hard, starchy obstacle to wrestle, and the paring knife – or any sharp knife – will smoothly slice right through!

 Grab the Cabbage

-A versatile and common fall veggie, cabbage is used both cooked and raw in a variety of ways (and comes in a variety of types).
+A versatile and common fall veggie, cabbage is used both cooked and raw in a variety of ways (and comes in a variety of types, too).
 The density of cabbage doesn’t make it difficult to cut up, but the size makes a difference here.
-The best option here is the Western chef’s knife.
+The best option for this veggie is the Western chef’s knife.
 The length and pointed tip are both very beneficial here.